alaanouud/RMS/README.md

-user can be member the group one or more groups creates report with crud operations [viewing, editing and deleting]
+user can be member the group one or more groups creates report with crud operations [viewing, editing and deleting ,update]

- Users and admin can Search using different criteria.
+ **Users and admin can Search using different criteria:**
  - a.
 By report title
  -  b.
 By tag
 -  c.
 By group